Rangers: New Fraser Aird deal as club explore cross-border leagues

 Duchatelet has called for a Dutch-Belgian league and has also intimated that Liege may try to enter the French league system.

-Green indicated Rangers may leave Scottish football.
+Earlier this season, Green indicated Rangers may leave Scottish football.

 "A strategic review needs to take place but that will involve other countries and not just Scotland," Green told the Rangers website.